 Related Article

-4. Join a Real Estate Brokerage
+5. Join a Real Estate Brokerage

 Once you’ve successfully completed your prelicensing course, application, and license exam, you’ll be ready for an exciting career in real estate in North Carolina.
 The NCREC will email your provisional real estate broker license to you when your application and exam have been approved.

-Your initial real estate broker license in North Carolina has provisional status, which means you’ll begin working under the supervision of a Broker-in-Charge.
+Your initial real estate broker license in North Carolina has provisional status, which means you’ll begin working under the supervision of a broker-in-charge.
 To remove the provisional status, you need to complete a 90-hour post-licensing course, after which you’ll get full broker status in the state.

-Start looking for brokerages in the areas you’d like to work to jumpstart your new career, and check our guide, linked below, to get the inside track on some of the larger firms.
+Start looking for brokerages in the areas you’d like to work to jump-start your new career, and check our guide, linked below, to get the inside track on some of the larger firms.

 Related Article

-What’s the Best Real Estate Company to Work for?
+What’s the Best Real Estate Company to Work For?

 How Much Does It Cost to Get a North Carolina Real Estate License?